All Episodes

 But here's what I think.

-They front loaded the bill with taxes.
+They've front-loaded the bill with taxes.

-They backloaded the benefits in order to make the bill look fiscally prudent, and to also protect the re-election of the criminals that pulled this off.
+They backloaded the benefits in order to make the bill look fiscally prudent and to also protect the reelection of the criminals that pulled this off, the president and these senators that are up in 2010 and 2012.

 They backloaded the taxes, Social Security and Medicare, in order to set the hook in the mouth of the middle American taxpayer.

-By the time people realized what national fiscal calamities these programs are, huge, entrenched selfish interest groups had sprung up to defend them to the death.
+By the time people realized what national fiscal calamities these programs are, huge, entrenched, selfish interest groups had sprung up to defend them to the death.

-And that's gonna happen for four years.
+And that's going to happen for four years.

 This is what happened to Reagan's catastrophic health care plan for seniors.